CorlaOnline/ACPaginatorViewController/README.md

 ```
 In your storyboard connect a ``` UIContainerView``` to your variable ``` containerView ``` and the embedded ``` UIPageViewController ``` must to be a ``` ACPaginatorViewController ```, optionally you can connect a ``` UIPageControl ``` to your ``` pageControl ``` variable.

 Return to your viewController file and in the ``` prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?)``` method you have to pass to the navigator the ordered array of views and tell it that the view conforms to its protocol.
+You can also specify from which index start to show the views.

 ```swift
 override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {